 Self-portrait finds all your versions and nuances

-We can look at ourselves in a mirror, we can think over on who we are or we can ask our family and friends, but if we have a camera, a self-portrait is the best choice.
+We can look at ourselves in a mirror, we can think over about who we are or we can ask our family and friends, but if we have a camera, a self-portrait is the best choice.

 It’s evident that we are plural beings, in every hour of the day, time of life, moment or place we represent, as great actresses and actors, the role we choose, or the one that others expect from the character they have attributed to us.
 We create our own image from personal experiences and imaginations, but also from the expectations of others.